sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 #### Start a persistent VM
 * Start your virtual machine again.
 * Log in and check the files you created during the previous run [(Part A)](UvAworkshop-2016-01-25-partA).
-* You can verify that you are logged-in a four-core VM with the command: `cat /proc/cpuinfo`

 > **Food for brain:**
 > During the previous run, the VM's disk was *non-persistent*.
 From now on, you can store data in your VM that will be written on the backing `image` even if you restart your VM.
 Try it.